entropic-dev/entropic/PROBLEM.md

 - Yes semver required. (discuss which standard)
 - We don't explicitly wish to make this API line up with other package manager APIs.
     - Crates, VCPM, etc.
+- MAINTAINERS use authentication tokens for publishing.
+Version tokens in an obvious fashion: `ent_v1_<uuid>`, say.
+    - This makes it obvious that they don't belong to any other registry.

 # Open Questions & Consequences